JeePEG-57/DINA-IMAS/README.md

 To run correctly, the KMC actor requires:
 1. The DINA_Parameters.xml file placed in the working directory,
 2. Input IDS's properly filled.
+3. To be called in simulation:
+	* Every 2 ms during initial phase, from fully charged central solenoid until limiter controller switches on (time=tcont2)
+	* Every 10 ms from limiter controller switches on until second divertor controller switches on at the current ramp-down phase (Ip=Ip_rd)
+	* Every 5 ms until the end of simulation.

 ## Code parameters in KMC_Parameters.xml